kdheepak/plexos2duckdb/README.md

    copy target\release\plexos2duckdb.exe %USERPROFILE%\local\bin\
    ```

-   Make sure `~/local/bin/` is in your PATH.
+   You will have to make sure `~/local/bin/` is in your `PATH`.

+## Quickstart

-You can verify installation is successful by checking the version:
+Verify installation is successful by checking the version:

 ```shell
 plexos2duckdb --version
 ```

-## Quickstart

-You can run the help command to see available options:
+Run the help command to see available options:

 ```shell
 plexos2duckdb --help
 ```

-For converting a solution zip file to a duckdb database:
+Convert a solution zip file to a duckdb database:

 ```shell
 plexos2duckdb --input "Model-DayAhead-Solution.zip" --output "Model-DayAhead-Solution.duckdb"
 ```

-Then, you can use any [duckdb compatible database viewer](https://duckdb.org/docs/stable/core_extensions/ui) to interactively explore the data with SQL:
+Use any [duckdb compatible database viewer](https://duckdb.org/docs/stable/core_extensions/ui) to interactively explore the data with SQL:

 <img width="1728" height="775" alt="image" src="https://github.com/user-attachments/assets/ad829556-bef1-4982-b7b3-f7a62d225985" />